-- B8.1 Should you be successful at your assessment, you will be asked by the Professionalism Executive how you would like your contact details to be listed on the CARE list of registrants.
-You will receive a registration certificate. - B8.2 You will be advised of your result date upon arrangement of your interview date. - B8.3 If the assessment results in a deferral, we will provide you with an indication of where you were satisfactory as well as the reasons for deferral.
+B8.1 Should you be successful at your assessment, you will be asked by the Professionalism Executive how you would like your contact details to be listed on the CARE list of registrants.
+You will receive a registration certificate.

+B8.2 The approximate date on which you will receive your CARE result is published on the ICE website.

+B8.3 If the assessment results in a deferral, we will provide you with an indication of where you were satisfactory as well as the reasons for deferral.
 You will be given brief advice on corrective measures to take before resubmitting further evidence.